 The scholarships have provided relief to parents who struggle to give their children the opportunity of an education, and they are justifiably very proud to have had their children selected for the program.
 Parents or guardians attend school meetings and are encouraged to allow their child extra time for studying and coming to school on Saturdays for extra help.

-Life is not easy at the high school.
-Students often struggle with their studies, impacted by teacher strikes, difficulties at home, drought and the lack of adequate nutrition.
+Life is not easy at the high school and the impact of COVID has been significant.
+Students often struggle with their studies, impacted by school closures, teacher strikes, difficulties at home, drought and the lack of adequate nutrition.
 However, the ability to stay in school, to know that they have the support of their sponsors and to have the chance to graduate has proven to be a significant motivation.